-Since the martingale measure is not unique, a question arises which particular $\t$ should be used for calculation of the price $c_\t=\E _\t\xi$.
+Since the equivalent martingale measure is not unique, a question arises which particular $\t$ should be used for calculation of the price $c_\t=\E _\t\xi$.
 In the literature, there are many methods developed for this problem, mainly for the incomplete market models with random volatility and appreciation rate.

-One may look for "optimal" $\t$ and $c_\t$, for instance, in the the spirit of mean-variance pricing (see, e.g., Schweizer (2001)), such that $\E R_\t^2$ is minimal.
+One may look for "optimal" $\t$ and $c_\t$ in the spirit of mean-variance pricing, such that $\E R_\t^2$ is minimal; see, e.g., Schweizer (2001).
 A generalization of this approach leads to minimization of $\E|R_\t|^q$ for $q\ge 1$.
 An alternative approach is to define the price as $\sup_{\t\in\T_0}c_\t$ for some reasonably selected set $\T_0\subset \T$.
-In the case of incomplete market with random volatility, this pricing rule leads to a corrected volatility smile (Dokuchaev (2011).
+In the case of an incomplete market with random volatility, this pricing rule leads to a corrected volatility smile (Dokuchaev (2011)).